 After a car accident, a driver must decide whether or not to repair his or her car.
-If it was a accident, you’ll need to find the best collision repair Austin offers to determine repair costs.
+To determine repair costs, and find out if your car is totaled, you’ll need to find an Austin collision repair shop.

 An Austin body shop will inspect the damage and provide a repair estimate to the insurance company.
-At that time, the insurer determines if the repair cost is more than the current value of the vehicle.
-If it is, the insurer declares the car totaled and will not pay for the repair.
+If the insurer determines the repair cost is more than the current value of the vehicle, the insurer declares the car totaled and will not pay for the repair.

 If the vehicle that was wrecked was a daily commuter, repairing the car may not be important.
 However, some cars hold a sentimental value for owners, whether they are classics, a handed down vehicle from a loved one, or a first car.

-When a car owner wants to repair a totaled vehicle, the insurance company should be notified soon after the car is totaled.
+When a car owner wants to repair a totaled vehicle, let the insurance company know soon after the car is totaled.
 The insurer will take out the car’s salvage value from the total it was going to pay for the current value.
-A salvage title is necessary to drive the vehicle again.
-The repair costs are your responsibility and not your insurance company.
+A salvage title will be necessary to drive the vehicle again.
+The repair costs will be your responsibility and not your insurance company’s.

 At Ellis & Salazar Automotive and Collision, we provide collision repair Austin, our team of technicians understand what it takes to repair vehicles with extensive damage and to make the car safe to drive again.

 For more information like this, visit us on Facebook.